shiftkey/talks/DDDMelb/git-fundamentals.md

 And let's edit the first line to be something else:

+> I AM ON THE FEATURE BRANCH

+And let's commit this change:

 ```
 > git add README.md
 > git commit -m "changed first line to something else"